jkeneda/business-math/README.md

 1. Fix desmos unloading issue (see footnotes of examples page)

 #### Notable Dependencies
 This project uses [Chart.js](https://www.chartjs.org/) and [TikZJax](https://github.com/kisonecat/tikzjax) for its graphing, and it uses the [Cayman](https://github.com/pages-themes/cayman) Jekyll theme for GitHub Pages.
-It'll probably start using jquery for some better interactivity soon.
+It uses jQuery a little, and I'm hoping to expand on that.
+Thanks to http://favicon.htmlkit.com/ for the page icon.